AnnaDearman/MSc_group_project_everybodys_contributions/README.md

 ## JACKY: Software Development Group Project 2020
-**JACKY** is a new web-based software that unifies kinase, phosphosite, disease and inhibitor information collected form different sources (UniProt, PDB, phosphosite.org, phospho.ELM and KIDFamMap) in a single tool.
+**JACKY** is a new web-based software that unifies kinase, phosphosite, disease and inhibitor information collected from different sources (UniProt, PDB, phosphosite.org, phospho.ELM and KIDFamMap) in a single tool.

-The user, individuals interesting in kinases in an academic or research setting, not olny will find any required information on the topic available in the internet in this platform but also they will be allowed to upload their experimental quantitative phosphoproteomics results to our data analysis tool to compute estimated relative kinase activity scores.
+The user, individuals interested in kinases in an academic or research setting, will not only find any required information on the topic available on the internet in this platform but also they will be able to upload their experimental quantitative phosphoproteomics results to our data analysis tool to compute estimated relative kinase activity scores.

 Visit JACKY at http://jacky-03.ehym3crjpy.eu-west-2.elasticbeanstalk.com/